Find Schools

 $28,905 Avg Student Debt

-SUNY Empire State College came in at #18 in this year’s edition of the ranking.
+SUNY Empire State College ranked #18 on this year’s list.

-Full-time students from New York pay an average of $7,630 in tuition and fees if they choose to attend SUNY Empire.
+Students from New York who attend SUNY Empire full time pay an average of $7,630 in tuition and fees.
 Out-of-state students pay an average of $17,540.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $28,905 in student loans.
+Bachelor’s Degree recipients from SUNY Empire accumulate an average of $28,905 in student debt by the time they complete their degree.

 #19